AuditPointInstitutional Intelligence Platform

 Vintage displayed on every report

-Every report shows the data vintage — the CMS quarter and HCRIS fiscal year used to produce it.
+Every report shows the data vintage — the data vintage for every source — CMS quarter, HCRIS fiscal year, FMCSA refresh date, FDIC Call Report quarter, and IRS tax year.
 Buyers know exactly how current the data is.

 04